strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Nmap/Nmap.md

 ![](attachments/Clipboard_2020-07-07-15-31-07.png)

-Now, let’s disable the Windows firewall:
+Now, let’s enable the Windows firewall:

-C:\Users\adhd>`netsh advfirewall set allprofiles state off`
+C:\Users\adhd>`netsh advfirewall set allprofiles state on`

 It should look like this: